frontfoot/overlay_me/README.md

 ## Known problems

-- it's version 0.9x as checkboxes and localStorage retention may be a bit buggy...
+- the content management bit needs the page content to be in a #container div (will upgrade that soon)
-- the overlays management system needs your page content to be in a #content or #container div
+- you can't find the panel? it's probably hidden aside (previous bigger screen location) or hidden (press 'H')
-- when you can't find the panel, it's maybe hidden aside (previous bigger screen location) or hidden (press 'H')
+- you see the overlay but can't drag it? the 'Content on Top' option is probably on (press 'C')
-- not a big deal, I tried to bend middleman sprockets configuration to load the stylesheets into /assets but failed... so we try loading both path (see load.coffee)
+- not a big deal: I tried to bend middleman sprockets configuration to load the stylesheets into /assets but failed... so we try loading both local paths for stylesheets (/assets/xx.css and /stylesheets/xx.css - see load.coffee)